findabee2/findabee2/README.md

 My specialisation lies in **Enterprise Resource Planning (ERP)**, where I built and maintained enterprise applications across finance, supply chain, manufacturing, healthcare, and government sectors.
 I bring a unique blend of **technical depth, strategic business insight, and stakeholder focused governance** to every project I undertake.

-I believe in the power of **vision, collaboration, and technology** to solve real-world challenges.
-Whether you're establishing digitisation, or optimising digitalisation or overhauling your organisation through digital transformation, let me know as I am always open to meaningful collaboration.
+I believe in the power of vision, the primacy of collaboration, and the effectiveness of technology to solve real-world challenges.

 ---